-Despite that the widely intended level of 30% is surpassed, the Board of Directors has not fixed a target regarding the representation of women at the Board level.
-The Corporation does not view the establishment of a target at the Board level as necessary or advisable.
-Firstly, the composition of the Board of Directors remains principally a question of experience, skills, judgment, personal qualities, values and expertise related to certain business activities brought by each candidate.
-Furthermore, the composition of the Board of Directors have the expertise, the skills and the applicable qualities deemed necessary, including those set forth in the table shown under the heading "Competency Requirements".
-The Corporation conducts largely diversified activities, both in manufacturing (print and packaging) and the media sector, which deal with a diverse customer base and who face very different market realities.
-Even though the Board of Directors is not fixing a specific diversity target in order to ensure that it finds candidates with the best available talents and best fit the skills sought, it supports vigorously, however, a significant representation of women on the Board of Directors with a real commitment towards diversity and inclusion.
-It should be noted that one-half of the Human Resources and Compensation Committee is composed of women and the committee is chaired by a woman.
-One-half of the Audit Committee is represented by women.
+The Board of Directors has recently fixed a 30% target of female representation at the Board level.
+The composition of the Board of Directors remains first and foremost a question of experience, skills, judgment, personal qualities, values and expertise related to certain business activities brought by a candidate.
+Furthermore, the Board of Directors requires that directors have the expertise, the skills and the applicable qualities deemed necessary, including those set forth in the table shown under the heading "Competency Requirements".
+The Corporation conducts largely diversified activities, both in manufacturing (packaging and print) and the media sector, which deal with a diverse customer base and who face very different market realities.
+The Board of Directors is committed to a significant representation of women on the Board of Directors with a real commitment towards diversity and inclusion.
+It should also be noted that one-half of the Human Resources and Compensation Committee is composed of women and the committee is chaired by a woman and that one-half of the Audit Committee is represented by women and the Lead Director is a woman.

 In connection with its gender diversity policy applicable to the whole organization, including senior executives, the Corporation is committed to implement programs and processes that will clearly support women's career development and a greater equality in gender balance.
 In addition, it has committed to taking concrete steps, notably proactively identifying talented women and encouraging them to apply for more senior roles, identifying top talent through its leadership review process, implementing development opportunities for high potential women, ensuring that selection and promotion processes are free of gender bias, analyzing statistics and progress on an annual basis, identifying, within business realities, flexible working options, promoting the importance of diversity to managers of the Corporation and raising their awareness as to their roles and obligations in respect thereof.
 Hence, for a number of years, a program aimed principally at women managers has been offering development and mobilization activities.
+Recently, the Corporation has set objectives that, by 2021, it will have at least three women on the Management Committee and 30% of women in executive and management positions.

 The Corporation is taking concrete measures to increase women representation at the senior executive level.
-However, in connection with its transformation, the Corporation has experienced changes in its organizational structure that have had an impact on women representation statistics.
-Presently, 32% of the senior executives are women.
-The previous year, 37% of the senior executives were women.
-This drop in women representation results principally from a lower number of women at the senior executive level in the manufacturing operations in certain countries, notably at Coveris Americas, recently acquired.
-The Corporation intends to improve such women representation.

-Despite that the widely intended level of 30% is surpassed, the Corporation did not, however, set any targets with respect to the representation of women at the senior executive level.
-It prefers implementing programs aimed at ensuring that a talent pool, composed of an adequate number of women who may occupy other senior management roles, exists by offering talented women opportunities to join the Corporation where they may develop and progress.
-These programs will be extended to the business of Coveris Americas.
+At the same time last year, 32% of senior executives were women.
+This year, 34.5% of the senior executives are women.
+The Corporation has a lower number of women in senior executive positions in its manufacturing operations in certain countries.
+The Corporation however intends to improve women's representation at all levels.
+It is implementing programs aimed at ensuring that a talent pool, composed of an adequate number of women who may occupy other senior management roles, exists by offering talented women opportunities to join the Corporation where they may develop and progress.
 As more women progress in the organization, the level of gender diversity at the senior executive level should increase.